1. Home

 A model toy car sits on a laptop as user searches for car insurance

 • Uninsured drivers: If you’re hit by an uninsured driver, you might be able to claim through the Motor Insurance Bureau (MIB).
-This impacts on other drivers’ insurance costs, as the MIB recoups the money by raising the costs of other drivers.
+This impacts other drivers’ insurance costs, as the MIB recoups the money by raising the costs of other drivers.

 Car accidents